D020/rays/README.md

 2020 April 13th

 First we will implement mathematical 3D-vectors as a class.
 Initially some basic arithmetics, more added as needed.

-Hopefully these will be needed and make the code more readable.